SkinetTeam/Skinet-MEST-C/docs/Using-the-Inference-Notebook-with-Google-Colaboratory.md

 ### Getting the files:
 The needed files are:
 - the images you want to infer (in a .jpg format), optionnaly with their annotation files (if you want to compare the CNN's prediction to your ground truth).
-- the weight files which are available in the releases section of this repo, you need to get the 3 weight files to be able to have a full evaluation: cortex = "skinet_cortex" mest_main = "skinet_mest_main" mest_glom = "skinet_mest_glom"
-Put those weight files in your Google Drive Folder

 ## 2. Configuration of the notebook